CreatorB/al-umm/README.md

-## About LaravelFresh
+## Al-Umm

-A TALL stack admin panel starter kit.
+Sistem Induk Ma'had Al-Imam Asy-Syathiby

 ## Installation

+This project based of a TALL stack admin panel starter kit.
 This started can be used with Laravel 8+, Laravel Livewire 2.5.4+ and AlpineJS 3+.

 ```
 git clone https://github.com/mithicher/laravel-fresh.git